Zweih/yaylog/README.md

 ## features

-- list installed packages with date/timestamps, dependencies, provisions, requirements, size on disk, conflicts, architecture, description, and version
+- list installed packages with date/timestamps, dependencies, provisions, requirements, size on disk, conflicts, architecture, license, description, and version
 - query by explicitly installed packages
 - query by packages installed as dependencies
 - query by packages required by specified packages
 - query by packages that depend upon specified packages
 - query by packages that provide specified packages
 - query by packages that conflict with specific packages
+- query by packages that contain specific licenses
 - query by a specific installation date or date range
 - query by packages built with specified architectures
 - query by package size or size range
-- query by package name (substring match)
+- query by package names
 - sort by installation date, package name, license, or by size on disk
 - output as a table or JSON